Manas002/Python_Hypothesis-Testing-with-Men-s-and-Women-s-Soccer-Matches/README.md

 **result_dict = {"p_val": p_val, "result": result}**

 where p_val is the p-value and result is either the string "fail to reject" or "reject", depending on the result of the test.

+**How to approach the project :**

+1. Exploratory data analysis

+2. Filtering the data

+3. Choosing the correct hypothesis test

+4. Performing the hypothesis test

+5. Interpreting the result of the hypothesis test